Patrick Russill

-Patrick Russill (born 9 September 1953) is an English choral conductor, organist and music conservatoire teacher.
+Patrick Russill (born 9 September 1953) is an English choral conductor and Professor of Organ in the Royal College of Music.

-He is currently Head of Choral Conducting at the Royal Academy of Music, London (since 1997), where he is also a professor of organ (since 1999), Director of Music of the London Oratory (since 1999), Visiting Professor of Choral Conducting at the Hochschule für Musik und Theater Leipzig (since 2001) and Chairman of The Church Music Society (since 2019).
-He was made a Professor of the University of London in 2022, and in 2023 he was awarded the Medal of the Royal College of Organists (its highest honour) in recognition of his distinguished achievement in choral conducting and pedagogy, and in church music.
+Head of Choral Conducting at the Royal Academy of Music, London (since 1997), Russill is Professor of Organ (since 1999), Director of Music of the London Oratory (since 1999), Visiting Professor of Choral Conducting at the Hochschule für Musik und Theater Leipzig (since 2001) and Chairman of the Church Music Society (since 2019).
+He was appointed a Professor of the University of London in 2022, and in 2023 he was awarded the Medal of the Royal College of Organists (its highest honour) in recognition of his distinguished achievement in choral conducting and pedagogy, and in church music.